ScratchAddons/ScratchAddons/README.md

 Scratch Addons is a WebExtension (supports both Chrome and Firefox).
 Scratch Addons' mission is to combine all existing Scratch extensions, userscripts and userstyles into a single easy-to-access place, while still letting users choose which ones to enable.

-### What's actually an "addon"?
+### What is an "addon"?

-An addon is similar to an extension or a userscript, but they use special APIs provided by the Scratch Addons extension.
+An addon is similar to an extension or a [userscript](https://en.wikipedia.org/wiki/Userscript), but they use special APIs provided by the Scratch Addons extension.
 These APIs allow addons to run scripts on a Scratch page (userscripts), run scripts on the background (persistent scripts), or apply styles to the Scratch website (userstyles).

 Userscripts and persistent scripts can use the `addon.*` JavaScript APIs, which allow them to obtain Scratch-related information (for example, get the current logged in user) and also use extension APIs (like sending notifications).

-Converting an already existing extension/userscript into an addon, or writing your own, is very easy.
+To convert an already existing extension/userscript into an addon, or writing your own, is very easy.
 [Check out the guide](https://github.com/ScratchAddons/ScratchAddons/wiki/Creating-an-addon).

 ### If everything is an addon, then what does Scratch Addons do?